 The Evolution of SD-WAN

-SD-WAN has been a transformative technology in enterprise networking, offering improved performance, flexibility, and cost-effectiveness compared to traditional WAN solutions.
-However, the landscape is rapidly changing, and SD-WAN is evolving to meet new challenges.
+SD-WAN has been a transformative technology in enterprise office networking, offering improved performance, flexibility, and cost-effectiveness compared to traditional WAN solutions.
+However, the landscape is rapidly changing, and SD-WAN must evolve to meet new challenges.

 Gartner's recent report highlights a significant shift in the market.
 By 2027, they predict that 70% of network operations personnel will rely on generative AI for Day 2 SD-WAN management, up from less than 5% in early 2024[1].
 This forecast underscores the growing importance of AI in network management and operations.